data-for-change/anyway/README.md

   * windows shell: `set DATABASE_URL=sqlite:///local.db`

 1. First time, create tables: `python models.py`
 1. Optionally, get the [complete accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTdWdPMXV5c2gycW8/view?usp=sharing) after sending a permission request, and extract it into `/static/data/lms`.
-Otherwise you'll use the [example accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTSjNMUXYyeW4yQkk/view?usp=sharing) that you already got with the code, so no need to get it again.
+Otherwise, you'll use the [example accidents file](https://drive.google.com/file/d/0B4yX8HDe1VaTSjNMUXYyeW4yQkk/view?usp=sharing) that you already got with the code, so no need to get it again.
 1. Populate the data (markers etc.): `python process.py`: this will take less than an hour if you're using the example files (default), but if you have the complete data it may take several days.
 Be prepared.
 1. Populate united hatzala sample data: `python united.py --light` for the complete, or more recent data please contact the Anyway team.
 1. Run the app: `python main.py`: do this whenever you start working and want to try out your code.
 1. Navigate to http://127.0.0.1:5000 in your browser.
 1. If the site fails to load properly, make sure you have JDK installed on your machine
-1. If you wish to share your app on the local network you can expose flask by running `python main.py --open` (Please note that this would expose your machine on port 5000 to all local nodes)
+1. If you wish to share your app on the local network, you can expose flask by running `python main.py --open` (Please note that this would expose your machine on port 5000 to all local nodes)

 It is useful to add the following to your `~/.bashrc` (fixing for the correct path):